AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

 #### Payment Status
 The payment status contains an integer which represents **the number of lessons that students have paid - the number of lessons that need to be paid**.
 Every single stduent has exactly one payment status.

-We check whether the student has outstanding lesson by checking whether the payment status equals to `0`.
+We check whether the student has an outstanding lesson by checking whether the payment status equals `0`.

 * If the student has paid for `10` lessons and `13` lessons have passed in total, the payment status will be `-10+13 = 3`, which means that the student has **3 outstanding lessons that need to be paid**.
 You can combine this with the tag feature to also record the price of each lesson, and everything becomes easy calculation.